Sign and Relevance Learning: The SaR learning platform

 \subsection{The predictive loop}

+In contrast to the reflex, the \acf{SaR} network anticipates and accounts for the disturbance with prior knowledge.
+This is made possible by structuring the environment so that the disturbance $D$ is delayed by $z^T$ time-steps, allowing the learner to generate anticipatory actions.
+The learner's goal is to interact with the environment and achieve the objective without invoking the reflex mechanism.
+In this work, the learner aims to follow the path without relying on the reflex sensors.

-Contrary to the reflex, \acf{SaR} network acts in anticipation and with prior knowledge of the disturbance.
-The purpose of the \ac{SaR} is to perform without invoking the reflex pathway.
-The disturbance is first received by the predictive environment $Q_{P}$ and is translated into predictive sensory inputs $[P]$.
-Based on this input information, the network generates a predictive action $A_{P}$ in an attempt to resume, or preserve, system equilibrium at node \textcircled{ {1}}, where the effects of $A_{P}$, the delayed $D$, and the reflex action $A_{R}$ are combined before travelling through to the reflex loop.
-If successful, $A_{P}$ fends off the delayed $D$ precisely to yield a zero sum at this node\footnote{note that $A_{R}$ is zero at this instance.} and thus, the reflex loop is not evoked.
-If unsuccessful, however, the summation yields a non-zero signal which is received by $Q_{R}$; this evokes the reflex loop and leads to a non-zero \acl{cE} signal.
+The disturbance is first received by the learner's environment $Q_{P}$ and translated into predictive sensory inputs $\bf{p}$.
+Based on this input information, the network generates a predictive action $A_{P}$ in an attempt to restore system equilibrium at node \textcircled{ {1}}, where the effects of $A_{P}$, the delayed $D$, and the reflex action $A_{R}$ are combined before travelling through to the reflex loop.
+If successful, $A_{P}$ counters the delayed $D$ precisely to yield zero at this summation node, and thus the reflex loop is not evoked\footnote{Note that $A_{R}$ is zero at this instance.}.
+However, if unsuccessful, the summation yields a non-zero signal that is received by $Q_{R}$, evoking the reflex loop and resulting in a non-zero \acl{cE} signal.